theory/pgenv/README.md

 The `config` command accepts the following subcommands:

 -    `show` prints the current or specified version configuration
+-    `init` produces a configuration file from scratch, with default settings
--   `write` store the current or specified version configuration
+-    `write` store the specified version configuration
--   `edit` opens the current or specified version configuration in an editor (Using $EDITOR, e.g: export `EDITOR=/usr/bin/vim`)
+-    `edit` opens the current or specified version configuration file in your favourite text editor (Using `$EDITOR`, e.g: `export EDITOR=/usr/bin/emacs`)
 -    `delete` removes the specified configuration

 Each sub-command accepts a PostgreSQL version number (e.g., `10.5`) or a special keyword: